Wjonke/node-db-challenge/README.md

 ### Business Rules

-- a `project` can have multiple `tasks`.
+- a `project` can have multiple `tasks`.    one to many
-- a `task` belongs to only one `project`.
+- a `task` belongs to only one `project`.   one to one

 - a `project` can use multiple `resources`.
-- the same `resource` can be used in multiple `projects`.
+- the same `resource` can be used in multiple `projects`.   many to many?

-- when adding `projects` the client must provide a name, the description is optional.
+- when adding `projects` the client must provide a name, the description is optional.    id name description
-- when adding `resources` the client must provide a name, the description is optional.
+- when adding `resources` the client must provide a name, the description is optional.   id name description

 - when adding a `task` the client must provide a description, the notes are optional.
-- when adding a `task` the client must provide the `id` of an existing project.
+- when adding a `task` the client must provide the `id` of an existing project.          id description notes project_id

 - for `projects` and `tasks` if no value is provided for the `completed` property, the API should provide a default value of `false`.

 ### Entities